-Vanguard Cleaning Systems has been offering a full range of cleaning and janitorial services to a wide range of clients since 1984 through its five service standards: 1) A dedicated account liaison for each customer, 2) Informed and motivated to exceed expectations, 3) Advanced cleaning technologies, 4) Diverse and specialized capabilities, and 5) A disciplined approach.
-It claims expertise in green cleaning but doesn’t offer up any particular certifications.
+Vanguard Cleaning Systems distinguishes itself from the competition with its five service standards: 1) A dedicated account liaison for each customer, 2) Informed and motivated to exceed expectations, 3) Advanced cleaning technologies, 4) Diverse and specialized capabilities, and 5) A disciplined approach.
+The company offers both unit and master franchises.

-5. CleanNet USA
+6. CleanNet USA

-6. Anago Cleaning Systems
+7. Anago Cleaning Systems

-Founded in 1989 and franchising since 1991, the company offers both master and single-unit franchises.
-There are currently 1,503 locations, none of which are company-owned and 51 of which are located outside the U.S.
+Founded by David Povlitz in 1989 and franchising since 1991, the company offers both master and single-unit franchises.
+The number of locations has been steadily climbing in recent years to the current total of 1,559, none of which are company-owned and 56 of which are located outside the US.

 8. Buildingstars International